Ana06/medical-data-android/README.md

 # Android app to collect medical data

 Android app to collect data to be analyzed for medical purposes.
+Android Studio is being used to develop the app.
+ExampleApp.apk can be used to install the app in your Android device.

 ![Main screen](/prototype/main.png)
 ![Daily test](/prototype/test.png)